Today I'm sharing an ADORABLE Elephant Cake Tutorial which would be perfect for a number of occasions!

 Let's get started!~

-Then, I frosted the cake with our crusting vanilla buttercream tinted with Americolor Sky Blue.
+Then, I frosted the cake with our crusting Classic Vanilla Buttercream tinted with Americolor Sky Blue.
 We textured it with a small tapered spatula.
 Any frosting would work fine with this very forgiving decorating style.
 I am all about textured buttercream whenever possible! ;0)

 My smaller elephant is going to hold a bouquet, so while the cut-out was still nice and soft, I curled the end of his trunk.